 WHAT WE DO

-The Federation of Black Canadians is the national organization that partners with Black communities, organizations, and people in 13 provinces and territories across Canada.
+The Federation of Black Canadians is a national advocacy organization that partners with Black communities, organizations, and people in 13 provinces and territories across Canada.
 We advocate on their behalf with governments, parliaments, international organizations, business and faith-driven organizations.
 The FBC is politically non-partisan.

 Listening carefully to community agencies and our partners, which include representation from the government to business to labour, we can identify and address significant social issues affecting our community.
 Our relationships allow us to focus on the most critical issues of the day.
 Collectively, our objective is to provide measurable, sustainable ways of elevating the united, social, economic, political and cultural interests of Black Canadians.